 Carter employs intricate digital collaging techniques, to create works of hyper reality which explore human relationships to bodies of water as unique environmental, physical and cultural landscapes.
 Shooting, assembling, layering and manipulating photographic images, Carter’s highly constructed works offer immersive experiences, sensuous and psychologically-compelling encounters within spaces of isolation and destabilization.

 Cathy is a graduate of Auckland University of Technology with a Master of Art and Design (Hons) 2013.
 A finalist in the international HeadOn Landscape Prize, 2018.
-A five-time finalist in the Wallace Art Awards (2019, 2018, 2017, 2016 and 2014), and the international HeadOn Portrait Prize (2018, 2016 and 2015).
-She was a finalist in the 2018, 2017 and 2016 Walker and Hall Waiheke Art Award.
+A five-time finalist in the Wallace Art Awards (2019, 2018, 2017, 2016 & 2014), and the international HeadOn Portrait Prize (2019, 2018, 2016 & 2015).
+She was a finalist in 2018, 2017 and 2016 Walker and Hall Waiheke Art Award.
 Carter’s work has been exhibited in Auckland, Wellington, Taranaki, Hawkes Bay, Sydney, Paris, Sczcecin Poland, Cincinnati Ohio and New York City.
 Her work is held in many collections including The Wallace Arts Trust, The Parliament Art Collection and The Fisher Trust.